-6. The consistent use of terms and symbols facilitates transdisciplinary communication and will support the further development of a collaborative database on bioenergetics and mitochondrial physiology.
-The present considerations are focused on studies with mitochondrial preparations.
-These will be extended in a series of reports on pathway control of mitochondrial respiration, respiratory states and rates in intact cells, and harmonization of experimental procedures.
+The consistent use of terms and symbols facilitates transdisciplinary communication and will support the further development of a collaborative database on bioenergetics and mitochondrial physiology.

 Box 1: In brief - Mitochondria and Bioblasts

 'For the physiologist, mitochondria afforded the first opportunity for an experimental approach to structure-function relationships, in particular those involved in active transport, vectorial metabolism, and metabolic control mechanisms on a subcellular level' (Ernster and Schatz 1981).